Bujiazi/DiCache/readme.md

 </div>
 <br>

-DiCache consists of Online Probe Profiling Strategy and Dynamic Cache Trajectory Alignment.
-The former dynamically determines the caching timing with an online shallow-layer probe at runtime, while the latter combines multi-step caches based on the probe feature trajectory to adaptively approximate the feature at the current timestep
+DiCache consists of _Online Probe Profiling Strategy_ and _Dynamic Cache Trajectory Alignment_.
+The former dynamically determines the caching timing with an online shallow-layer probe at runtime, while the latter combines multi-step caches based on the probe feature trajectory to adaptively approximate the feature at the current timestep.
+By integrating the above two techniques, DiCache intrinsically answers when and how to cache in a unified framework.